Links on Android Authority may earn us a commission. Learn more.

 - Amazon Fire HD 8: Amazon’s other 8-inch tablet is our most affordable pick.
 It packs many of the same specs as above, just with less RAM and no wireless charging.

-Samsung Galaxy Tab A7: The best cheap Android tablet
+Samsung Galaxy Tab A8: The best cheap Android tablet

-Samsung’s Galaxy Tab A7 is our most expensive Android pick for this list, but it’s also the best one.
+Samsung’s Galaxy Tab A8 is the best Android pick for this list, and its price starts at a surprisingly low cost.
 This entry into the Tab A series blends a premium-feeling design with capable performance and a nice display.
+It also has an impressive battery life, and we managed to keep it alive for nearly two days under reasonable use.

 - Durable construction